yozoyugen/Three.js-3DcharacterViewer.js/README.md

 Simple viewer for 3D character by Three.js
-You can change angles of joints by gui slider.
+You can change angles of joints by gui sliders.
 ![3DcharaViewer001](https://github.com/user-attachments/assets/feb0118c-b2e0-4f77-b651-42a3606790f0)

 ## Demo page